Justify (horse): Statistics

+◆Justify originally finished first.
+Connections of Bolt d'Oro sued the California Horse Racing Board in 2020 to disqualify Justify because of a positive test for scopolamine, which was found in jimson weed that contaminates hay.
+In 2023, a Los Angeles County Superior Court judge ordered Justify disqualified unilaterally, which Justify's connections have appealed.

 Assessment and awards

 In the 2018 World's Best Racehorse Rankings Justify was given a rating of 125, making him the second best three-year-old colt behind Roaring Lion and the eighth best racehorse in the world.

 On 24 January 2019, Justify was named the 2018 American Horse of the Year with 191 votes compared to 51 votes for Accelerate, who had won the Breeders' Cup Classic.
 Justify was also the unanimous selection for Champion three-year-old male.

 Justify's win in the Belmont Stakes was named the NTRA Moment of the Year, chosen from events that illustrate "a range of human emotions as well as outstanding displays of equine athleticism".

-Retirement
+In 2024 Justify was elected to the National Museum of Racing and Hall of Fame in his first year of eligibility.
+His formal induction will take place in Saratoga Springs, New York on August 2, 2024.

+Stud career

 On September 14, 2018, WinStar Farm announced that Justify would stand at Ashford Stud (Versailles, KY), the North American branch of Coolmore Stud, although the original ownership group had retained some breeding rights.
 His stud fee for 2019 was $150,000.
+In 2020, Harlocap, the first foal of Justify, a colt, out of Bodemeister mare Mezinka, was born on April 20, in Kentucky' Breed First LLC farm.
+He will stand at John Carey's T.C.
+Westmeath Stud Farm in Ontario for CA$ 3,500.

 Coolmore announced that Justify's stud fee would be lowered to $100,000 for the 2022 breeding season and would not shuttle to Australia.

+With the successes of Justify's progeny in 2023 his stud fee for 2024 was doubled to $200,000.
+With City of Troy's victory in the 2024 Epsom Derby, Justify became the second Kentucky Derby winner to sire an Epsom Derby winner, after Northern Dancer; for 2025 his stud fee was set at $250,000.